-Dinky Toys are die-cast miniature model cars and trucks.
-They first appeared in early 1934 when Meccano Ltd of Liverpool, England introduced a new line of "modelled miniatures" under the trade mark "Meccano Dinky Toys".
+Dinky Toys are die-cast miniature model cars, trucks & vans and first appeared in early 1934 when Meccano Ltd. introduced a new line of "modelled miniatures" under the trade mark "Meccano Dinky Toys".
 The first announcement for the new line was made in the April 1934 issue of Meccano Magazine.

 Nowadays there is a healthy trade in old Dinky Toys, particularly the earlier models.
 Condition is all important.
 A mint-in-box Dinky Toys car from around 1960 can easily command 10 times the price of a played with (used) one.
 The post-war Dinky Toys cars themselves are all but indestructible, although the tires disintegrate with age and the paint chips.
 Pre-war Dinky Toys vehicles used a weaker alloy and can suffer from metal-fatigue, and thus models from the 1930s in good condition are particularly rare and sought after.

 Having the original Dinky Toys box increases the value considerably - the boxes by themselves sometimes command prices comparable to the models.
 Some collectors even collect the "trade boxes" that were never meant for customers, but were the packing for the models to go in to the store.
 There is nothing on the market now that share the two roles of model and toy car as well as the Dinky Toys of the 1940s, 1950s and 1960s.

 In the mid-1950s, a limited edition set of South African military vehicles were shipped to South Africa by Meccano Ltd. for the South African Defence Force.
 They were painted (military) green and included a Covered Wagon, a Motor Truck, a Dispatch Rider, an Ambulance, and a Van.

 After South Africa withdrew from the Commonwealth in 1961, they imposed a luxury goods import tax, which made Dinky Toys very expensive, and a potential loss for Meccano.
 To resolve this problem Meccano began shipping Dinky parts to South Africa in 1962 where models were put together and painted locally.